 - How to transfer from a chair or bed

 - How to perform exercises to improve motion and strengthen muscles

 - How to walk with crutches or a walker

-- How to go up and down stairs.
+- How to go up and down stairs

-- Therapists may also help with purchasing equipment with an insurance approved vendor.
+- Purchasing the right equipment as needed

 Physical therapy plays a big role in your recovery.
 If you are able to accomplish all that your therapist instructs you to do, you are likely to have a quicker recovery and a shorter hospital stay.